-4. TEST REQUIREMENTS.
+TEST REQUIREMENTS

-4.1 TEST CELL (CARGO COMPARTMENT).
+TEST CELL (CARGO COMPARTMENT).

 The fire tests are conducted inside a simulated, below-floor cargo compartment of a wide-body aircraft.
-The volume of the compartment is 2000 ± 100 cubic feet ($56.6 \pm 2.8 \text{ m}^3$), see figure 1.
+The volume of the compartment is 2000 ± 100 cubic feet ($56.6 \pm 2.8 \text{ m}^3$) (see figure 1).
 The leakage rate from the compartment is 50 ± 5 cubic feet per minute (1.4 ± 0.14 cubic meter per minute).
-The leakage from the compartment is configured to simulate the U shape of the cargo door seals that are on an actual aircraft.
+The leakage from the compartment is configured to simulate the U-shaped cargo door seals that are on an actual aircraft.
 This can be done by installing perforated ducts inside the compartment in the shape of the perimeter of a cargo door and then venting those ducts outside the test article.
 A variable speed fan installed in the exit of the duct draws air out of the compartment.
 One-inch-diameter holes spaced at 5-inch (12.7-cm) intervals in a round, 4-inch-diameter steel duct has been shown to be effective.
 The perforated ducts are installed on the side of the cargo compartment opposite the ignition box for the bulk- and containerized-load fire scenarios.
-The return air that goes back into the compartment should be evenly distributed and not from anyone location.
+The return air that goes back into the compartment should be evenly distributed and not from any one location.

-4.2 INSTRUMENTATION.
+INSTRUMENTATION.

 Temperature measurements are taken throughout the cargo compartment.
 Type K chromel/alumel 22-gauge thermocouples have been found to be effective at measuring temperatures in the range these fire scenarios produce.
 Ceiling thermocouples are evenly spaced along the compartment ceiling at 5-foot intervals.
-One of the ceiling thermocouples is installed directly above the initial ignition location for all fire scenarios.
+One ceiling thermocouple is installed directly above the initial ignition location for all fire scenarios.
 The beads of the ceiling thermocouples are 1 inch (2.5 cm) below the compartment ceiling.
 At least one thermocouple is placed on the compartment sidewall 1 foot below ceiling level and centered on the fire ignition location.
 The sidewall thermocouple is installed on the compartment wall nearest the ignition location.
 At least two additional thermocouples are placed in and above the box containing the igniter for the bulk- and containerized-load fire scenarios.
+The purpose of these two thermocouples is to monitor and verify the ignition of the boxes.
 The readings are not part of the acceptance criteria.
 Care should be taken to prevent these thermocouples from contacting the energized coil of the nichrome wire.